 In April 2007 Carole became Managing Director of YouGovStone Ltd, a joint venture with the global market research company YouGov plc, where she established the YouGovStone think tank – a global panel of over 5,000 people who are leaders in their field.
-Currently Carole works with the YouGov-Cambridge Centre, a unique partnership between YouGov and the Cambridge POLIS Department that brings academic and polling experts together to collaborate on public policy research.
+Currently Carole is the Director Influencer Relations at YouGov.

 In November 2011 Carole was voted Britain’s Best Connected Woman by the Institute of Directors Director magazine and O2.

 In June 2014 Carole was made a Senior Fellow of Regent’s University London.
 In June 2015 Carole was appointed CBE in The Queen’s Birthday Honours for services to market research and charity.